-- 5 Section 1: Organizing Committee. - A. Membership and Process.
-The Organizing Committee shall be constituted as follows: Each Church that will be represented at the Constituency Meeting shall choose, or empower its delegation to choose, one member from its delegation, plus one additional member from its delegation for each seven hundred and fifty (750) members or a major fraction thereof. - B. Chairperson.
-The chairperson of the Organizing Committee shall be the President of the Union or the Union President's representative. - C. Duties and Responsibilities.
-The Organizing Committee shall: - 1.
-Elect the Nominating Committee to serve for the Constituency Meeting. - 2.
-Nominate the Standing Articles and Bylaws Committee., which shall be a Standing Committee throughout the quinquennial. - D. Membership Selection.
-Members of the Organizing Committee shall be chosen three (3) months prior to the Constituency Meeting. - E. Timeline of Work.
+1 2 3 Section 2: Status of Delegates.
+All Delegates appointed to represent the members of the Conference at any Constituency Meeting shall be members in regular standing of the Seventh-day Adventist Church.
+4 ARTICLE VIII - COMMITTEES 5 Section 1: Organizing Committee.
+6 7 8 9 10 A. Membership and Process.
+The Organizing Committee shall be constituted as follows: Each Church that will be represented at the Constituency Meeting shall choose, or empower its delegation to choose, one member from its delegation , plus one additional member from its delegation for each seven hundred and fifty (750) members or a major fraction thereof.
+11 12 B. Chairperson.
+The chairperson of the Organizing Committee shall be the President of the Union or the Union President's representative.
+13 C. Duties and Responsibilities.
+The Organizing Committee shall: 14 1.
+Elect the Nominating Committee to serve for the Constituency Meeting.
+15 16 Nominate the Standing Articles and Bylaws Committee., which shall be a Standing Committee throughout the quinquennial.
+17 18 D. Membership Selection.
+Members of the Organizing Committee shall be chosen three (3) months prior to the Constituency Meeting.
+19 20 21 22 E. Timeline of Work.
 The Organizing Committee shall meet prior to the Constituency Meeting and shall complete its work at least thirty (30) days before the Constituency Meeting.
-The time and place of the meeting shall be given in the official notice of the Constituency Meeting. - F. Quorum.
-A quorum to do business shall consist of a majority which shall be fifty percent plus one (50% + 1). - Section 2: Nominating Committee. - A. Membership.
-The Nominating Committee shall consist of thirty-one (31) members, 26 including the President of the Union or the Union President's representative, with the 27 President of the Union, or the President's representative, serving as the chairperson.
-The 28 membership of the Nominating Committee, chosen from the Delegate lists as presented, 29 shall include members from each of the eight (8) geographical regions of the Conference 30 in proportion to the actual church memberships within the regions, the majority of whom 31 shall not be employees of the Conference.
-The Nominating Committee shall include, but 32 not be limited to, pastors, women, educators, and minority representation.
-No more than 33 four (4) members of the Organizing Committee may serve on the Nominating 34 35 Committee.
+The time and place of the meeting shall be given in the official notice of the Constituency Meeting.
+23 24 F. Quorum.
+A quorum to do business shall consist of a majority which shall be fifty percenplus one $(50\% + 1)$.
+25 Section 2: Nominating Committee.
+26 27 28 29 30 31 A. Membership.
+The Nominating Committee shall consist of thirty-one (31) members, including the President of the Union or the Union President's representative, with the President of the Union, or the President's representative, serving as the chairperson.
+The membership of the Nominating Committee, chosen from the Delegate lists as presented, shall include members from each of the eight (8) geographical regions of the Conference in proportion to the actual church memberships within the regions, the majority of whom 32 shall not be employees of the Conference.
+The Nominating Committee shall include, but not be limited to, pastors, women, educators, and minority representation.
+No more than four (4) members of the Organizing Committee may serve on the Nominating Committee.